 Grant revenue relates to our CPRIT grant for a CD38 ETB (MT-0169).
 CPRIT grant funds for MT-0169 are provided to us in arrears as cost reimbursement where revenue is recognized as allowable costs are incurred.
-Revenue recognized in excess of amounts collected are recorded as unbilled revenue.
+Revenue recognized in excess of amounts collected are recorded as grant receivable.
+Funds received in excess of expenditures incurred are recorded as deferred revenue.

-For more information about our revenue recognition policy, please see Note 1, "Organization and Summary of Significant Accounting Policies" to our audited consolidated financial statements for the year ended December 31, 2021, included in this Annual Report on Form 10-K.
+For more information about our revenue recognition policy, please see Note 1, "Organization and Summary of Significant Accounting Policies" to our audited consolidated financial statements for the year ended December 31, 2022, included in this Annual Report on Form 10-K.